saucelabs/elemental-next/frontend/docs/updated-tips/4-work-with-multiple-windows/python.md

 ## Summary

 Hat tip to [Jim Evans](https://twitter.com/jimevansmusic) for providing the info for this tip.
-And thanks to [Mike Millgate](https://github.com/trabulmonkee) for contributing the code for this tip and [Isaul Vargas](https://github.com/Dude-X) & [Peter Bittner](https://github.com/bittner) for code reviewing!
+And thanks to [Mike Millgate](https://github.com/trabulmonkee) for contributing the Python code for this tip and [Isaul Vargas](https://github.com/Dude-X) & [Peter Bittner](https://github.com/bittner) for code reviewing!

 Happy Testing!